dstackai/dstack/docs/docs/usage/dev-environments.md

 Before creating a workflow that runs perfectly in the cloud, you may need to debug it.
 The [`code`](../reference/providers/code.md), [`lab`](../reference/providers/lab.md),
 and [`notebook`](../reference/providers/notebook.md) can
-help you do that by providing a way to launch interactive development environments either locally or remotely.
+help you do that by providing a way to launch interactive development environments.

 ## VS Code